Justin Roberts (musician)

-Justin Roberts is a Chicago-based American singer-songwriter of children's music.
+Justin Roberts (born c.
+1970) is an American singer-songwriter of children's music.
 He performs with the Not Ready for Naptime Players.
 In 2010, his album Jungle Gym was nominated in the "Best Musical Album for Children" category for the 53rd Grammy Awards, Recess was nominated in the same Grammy category in 2013, for the 56th Grammy Awards, and "Lemonade" was nominated in 2017 for the 60th Grammy Awards.

 Justin Roberts released a Greatest Hits album in August 2016, and his new album of acoustic original songs, featuring guest Robbie Fulks, was released in October 2016.